eidoriantan/kanji.js/README.md

 the characters.
 The dictionary file is included so that it will work with browsers.
 The size of the distributed file is about ~2MB.

+For examples, you can browse the `examples` folder.

 ### Features
  * Easy to use
  * Search function